The Korean War: To Hell and Back

-David Douglas Duncan is 97 years old today.
-The Missouri native, born January 23, 1916, in Kansas City, lived through most of the 20th century, is still alive well into the 21st, and remains, decades after he stopped covering armed conflicts, one of history’s preeminent war photographers.
-That he is so much more than a war photographer, though, is only one of the reasons we celebrate his birthday and his incomparably productive life.
+Missouri native David Douglas Duncan was born on January 23, 1916, in Kansas City.
+He lived through much of the 20th century, is still alive well into the 21st and remains, decades after he stopped covering armed conflicts, one of history’s preeminent war photographers.
+That he is so much more than a war photographer, though, is only one of the reasons we celebrate his career and his incomparably productive life.

 Duncan is known, primarily, as the signature photographer of the Korean War.
 In the pages of LIFE magazine and elsewhere, his pictures brought the brutality home to countless Americans who — understandably, with memories of the just-finished World War II still fresh in so many minds — might have wanted nothing more than to blot out the carnage being inflicted and endured in their name half a world away.